trike33/PEN-300-Code-Snippets/DotNetToJScript/Explanation.md

 (Note that the .hta file also contains a kickout() function that is used for bypass AMSI)

-There is also a .js file that show how your
+There is also a .js file that show how your converted JScript file should look like.

 **Writing code to DotNetToJScript:**

 First we will navigate to the TestClass.cs file under the ExampleAssembly project.
 This ExampleAssembly will get compiled into a DLL.
 Once we have our code written under the "public TestClass()", we will switch from Debug to Release and build the entire solution(both DotNetToJScript and ExampleAssembly).

-Now in order to convert our DLL into a .js, we need to grab some things: we will grab DotNetToJScript.exe and NDesk.Options.dll from the DotNetToJScript project and copy them to the C:\Tools\ folder.
-Then we must also grab the ExampleAssembly.dll from the ExampleAssembly project and copy it to the C:\Tools folder.
+Now in order to convert our DLL into a .js, we need to grab some things:

+1. We will grab DotNetToJScript.exe and NDesk.Options.dll from the DotNetToJScript project and copy them to the C:\Tools\ folder.
+2. Then we must also grab the ExampleAssembly.dll from the ExampleAssembly project and copy it to the C:\Tools folder.
-Next, we will throw this command from a CMD and under the C:\Tools\ folder:
+3. Next, we will throw this command from a CMD and under the C:\Tools\ folder:

 ```
 C:\Tools> DotNetToJScript.exe ExampleAssembly.dll --lang=Jscript --ver=v4 -o demo.js